-- 13.5 Notwithstanding the application of the tilted balance described above, it must be highlighted that in the situation where a five-year housing land supply cannot be demonstrated, policy DSP40 is engaged. - 13.6 Whilst it is accepted that policies CS14 and DSP6 direct development to within the settlement boundaries and outside the strategic gaps, DSP40 establishes that development will be permitted outside these limits where there is no five-year housing land supply and where the relevant criteria are met. - 13.7 Section 11 above demonstrates that the tests of DSP40 are met because the proposal is: - i) relative in scale to the five-year housing land supply shortfall; - ii) well located and integrated with the neighbouring settlement;
+- 13.5 Notwithstanding the application of the tilted balance described above, it must be highlighted that in the situation where a five-year housing land supply cannot be demonstrated, policy DSP40 is engaged. - Whilst it is accepted that policies CS14 and DSP6 direct development to within the settlement boundaries and outside the strategic gaps, DSP40 establishes that development will be permitted outside these limits where there is no five-year housing land supply and where the relevant criteria are met. - 13.7 Section 11 above demonstrates that the tests of DSP40 are met because the proposal is: - i) relative in scale to the five-year housing land supply shortfall; - ii) well located and integrated with the neighbouring settlement;

-- iii) sensitively designed to reflect the character of the neighbouring settlement and to minimise any adverse impact on the Countryside and, if relevant, the Strategic Gaps; - iv) deliverable in the short term; and - v) all environmental, amenity and traffic implications are robustly addressed. - In the balancing exercise the urbanising effect of development of a greenfield site is therefore weighed against policy DSP40, and having met all the criteria described above we conclude that the proposal represents well designed, integrated sustainable development which can bring forward up to 190 new homes within 5 years. - 13.9 Similarly, DSP40 is also the relevant policy when it comes to assessing the impact of the proposals on the Strategic Gap, because in the absence of a five-year housing land supply the weight to be given to policy CS22 is reduced and DSP40 becomes the operative policy. - 13.10 Whereas CS22 allows development within the Strategic Gap where it does not adversely affect the integrity of the gap criterion iii) of DSP40 accepts in principle the possibility of adverse impacts, so long as the proposal is sensitively designed to minimise any impacts. - 13.11 Whilst we maintain that the proposals have a neutral effect (i.e. no adverse impact) on the integrity of the Strategic Gap (and would therefore meet the provisions of either policy), it is the lower test of DSP40 which is the relevant threshold.
+- iii) sensitively designed to reflect the character of the neighbouring settlement and to minimise any adverse impact on the Countryside and, if relevant, the Strategic Gaps; - iv) deliverable in the short term; and - v) all environmental, amenity and traffic implications are robustly addressed. - In the balancing exercise the urbanising effect of development of a greenfield site is therefore weighed against policy DSP40, and having met all the criteria described above we conclude that the proposal represents well designed, integrated sustainable development which can bring forward up to 190 new homes within 5 years. - 13.9 Similarly, DSP40 is also the relevant policy when it comes to assessing the impact of the proposals on the Strategic Gap, because in the absence of a five-year housing land supply the weight to be given to policy CS22 is reduced and DSP40 becomes the operative policy. - 13.10 Whereas CS22 allows development within the Strategic Gap where it does not adversely affect the integrity of the gap criterion iii) of DSP40 accepts in principle the possibility of adverse impacts, so long as the proposal is sensitively designed to minimise any impacts. - 13.11 Whilst we maintain that the proposals have a neutral effect (i.e. no adverse impact) on the integrity of the Strategic Gap (and would therefore meet the provisions of either policy), it is the lower test of DSP40 which is the relevant threshold. - 13.12 Notwithstanding, it is germane that permissions granted by Fareham Borough Council indicate that full compliance with the criteria of DSP40 is not a prerequisite.
+For instance, at Funtley (Appendix 6), where the site is acknowledged to present conflict with the locational Criterion (ii) (second para, P102 of Appendices) due to its lack of adjacency and poor accessibility, officers nonetheless conclude in the round that DSP40 is satisfied in respect of all criteria.